gitter-badger/ezpublish-modern-legacy/README.md

 - The releases of eZ Publish ML will always be based on the master branch of the official eZ Publish Repository.
+- This project is not affiliated to, supported or endorsed by eZ Systems.
 - If you chose to replace an Enterprise Edition of eZ Publish Legacy with eZ Publish ML, expect to lose your enterprise support.